estuary/flow/site/docs/concepts/advanced/shards.md

 Shard splitting doesn't require downtime; your task will continue to run as normal on the old shard until the split occurs and then shift seamlessly to the new, split shards.

-This process is repeated as needed until your required throughput is achieved.
+Flow repeats this process as needed until your required throughput is achieved.

 ## Transactions